 One of the reasons I enjoy growing mint in my herb garden is because I love to use it in drinks.
 I add it to lemonade, orange juice, and even plain water.
 To jazz up the water even more, I infuse it with not only mint but fruits and vegetables as well.
-This fruit herb infused water recipe is just a guideline…you can use your favorite fruits/veggies or simply use whatever you have on hand.
+This fruit infused water recipe is just a guideline…you can use your favorite fruits/veggies or simply use whatever you have on hand.
 I like the citrus combined with the sweet strawberries & watermelon.
 Cucumber is optional.
 Sometimes I add it and sometimes I don’t.

 *This post contains affiliate links.
 Click HERE for my complete disclosure.